paulmelnikow/icedfrisby-nock/README.md

 When using `intercept()`, `interceptIf()` or `networkOff()`, the plugin restores network access when the test finishes.

+To check if a Frisby object has an intercept set, inspect the `hasIntercept` property.

+To skip the test if an intercept is present, invoke `.skipIfIntercepted()` on the chain.
+This is useful with when invoked from a shared setup function or when performing conditional intercepts.

 For the Nock API, refer to the [Nock docs][].

 For the IcedFrisby API, refer to the [IcedFrisby docs][].